-Finally, free CRM solutions don’t offer the type of training and support that teams need.
+Free CRM solutions don’t offer the type of training and support teams need.

-For instance, let’s say your sales team is about to close a crucial deal and, for some reason, you can’t find the proposal you uploaded a few weeks ago.
+Imagine your sales team is about to close a crucial deal and for some reason, you can’t find the proposal you uploaded a few weeks ago.

-And when they finally do it, it’s too late — you lost the deal.
+You contact support, but they take weeks to respond.
+And when they finally do, it’s too late — you lost the deal.

-When you’ve got a big deal on the line, you want to feel sure that you have customer support behind you to help work through any questions or kinks in your workflow.
+When you’ve got a massive deal on the line, you want to know customer support is there to help work through any questions or kinks in your workflow.

-If you’ve ever heard someone say, “nothing is really free” this applies especially to high-quality solutions for your business.
+The cliche “nothing is really free” also applies to solutions for your business.

-What you may have hoped would be a “free” CRM system often ends up being a mix of paid extensions that can end up being more expensive than paid options in the long run.
+What you may have hoped would be a “free” CRM system often ends up as a mix of paid extensions that cost more than paid options.

-The question is: are you willing to sacrifice functionality, flexibility, and power in the attempt to cut corners on your budget?
+The question is: are you willing to sacrifice functionality, flexibility, and power to cut corners on your budget?

-If you’re interested in learning what a more robust CRM platform has to offer, we explore the basics and advanced features of monday.com below.
+Interested in learning what a robust CRM platform has to offer?
+We explore the basics and advanced features of monday.com below:

 Let’s start with the basics.

-monday.com isn’t just another “CRM solution”, it is a Work Operating System (Work OS) where you can build any workflow that fits your team’s needs.
+monday.com isn’t just another “CRM solution,” it’s a Work Operating System (Work OS) where you can build any workflow that fits your team’s needs.

 monday.com Work OS is flexible enough to build any type of workflow and robust enough to handle your growth.